Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Whip Trained**

-    You gain proficiency in Whips if you weren’t proficient in them already.
+    You gain Proficiency in Whips if you weren’t proficient in them already.

 - **Lash and Trip**

-    Once per turn when you deal damage with a whip or weighted chain to a creature that is no more than one size larger than you, you can force that creature to make a Strength saving throw (DC 8 + your proficiency bonus + your choice of your Strength or Dexterity modifier).
+    Once per turn when you deal damage with a whip or weighted chain to a creature that is no more than one size larger than you, you can force that creature to make a Strength Saving Throw (DC 8 + your Proficiency Bonus + your choice of your Strength or Dexterity modifier).
 On a failure, you choose whether the creature drops one object of your choice that it’s holding, falls prone, or has its movement speed reduced to 0 until the start of your next turn.

 - **Quicklash**

-    When you take the :d20-attack:**Attack Action** and attack with a one-handed weapon, you can use a :rsc-bonus-action: **Bonus Action** to attack with a whip or weighted chain you are holding.
+    When you take the :d20-attack: **Attack Action** and attack with a one-handed weapon, you can use a :rsc-bonus-action: **Bonus Action** to attack with a whip or weighted chain you are holding.